petershin/liferay-learn/docs/commerce/latest/en/pricing/using-price-tiers.md

 With Liferay Commerce, you can use *Price Tiers* to offer price reductions based on the quantity of a product ordered.
 Prices set this way take precedence for associated users when the specified minimum quantity is met.

-To add tiered pricing to an existing price list:
+To add tiered pricing to an existing price list,

 1. Open the *Global Menu* (![Applications Menu icon](../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Price Lists*.